Prednisolone & Prednisone

-- You should not stop taking prednisolone suddenly or increase or reduce the dose you have been prescribed unless your doctor tells you to.
+- You should not stop taking either medication suddenly or increase or reduce the dose you have been prescribed unless your doctor tells you to.

 - Your adrenal glands, which are just above the kidneys, normally make glucocorticoids in small amounts.
 These are important for many normal body functions.

 - If prescribed glucocorticoids are taken, the body begins to make less than usual or even stops making glucocorticoids completely.

 - If the medicine is then suddenly stopped there may be a problem as the adrenal glands won’t have had time to make the glucocorticoids needed.
 This problem is called adrenal insufficiency.

 - Signs of adrenal insufficiency include weakness, fatigue, fever, weight loss, vomiting, diarrhoea and abdominal pain.
 If you experience any of these problems, seek medical help.